Eloboss/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a symbolic link /bin/ls to _ls_
+create a symbolic link to /bin/ls named _ls_